Current version : 0.26.0

 (cd examples/products/Basic && bun index.ts)

-You get a full output of what's going on step by step.
+Here if the full output you should get, showing what's going on step by step.

 Declaring the App